Quality Childcare Educators are Always Needed!

-A Provider is responsible for the safety, health and well-being of all children in care.
+A Childcare Educator is responsible for the safety, health and well-being of all children in care.
 Daily routines include opportunities for children to grow and develop physically, socially, intellectually, creatively and emotionally.

-Becoming a Dayhome Provider with Parkland Family Dayhome Agency means you are a self-employed, contracted individual offering childcare in your own home.
+Becoming a Childcare Educator with Parkland Family Dayhome Agency means you are a self-employed, contracted individual offering childcare in your own home.
 You are committed to creating an environment that promotes optimum development in children.
 You are guided by the criteria outlined in the Government of Alberta Family Dayhome Standards Manual.

-How does Parkland Family Dayhome Agency support our Dayhome Providers?
+How Does Parkland Family Dayhome Agency Support our Childcare Educators?

 · Collect childcare payments